misterpeddy/notey/README.md

 Do you listen to podcasts to make it suck less?

-Are you used to noting down interesting points the speakers make, but can't while running 5 MPH?
+Do you want to note down interesting points the speakers make, but can't while running 5 MPH?

 Do you wish you could somehow tap your smart watch when you hear an interesting point, and it figures out what to take notes of?